nuuuwan/news_lk3_data/README.md

 *2024-01-25 14:11:00* · [`newsfirstlk`](https://www.newsfirst.lk/2024/01/25/talk-of-the-town-when-women-come-first-hirunika-premachandra-25th-january-2024/) · `en`

 Talk of the Town | When Women Come First | Hirunika Premachandra | 25th January 2024

+Chamari Athapaththu named the ICC Women’s ODI Cricketer of the Year 2023

 Talk of the Town | When Women Come First | Hirunika Premachandra | 25th January 2024